mellaurie/tone/pages/02.april-2020/07.U1/02.topic-1/section.md

 ---

-[details="Read more about the 4 tiers of multi-access learning"]
+[details="Read more about the 4 tiers of multi-access learning."]

 ##### Tier 1

 The first tier of multi-access learning is what most of you have experienced (as learners and faculty) as the predominant modality of higher education, face-to-face (f2f).
 F2f learning environments are often assumed to be the preferred modality of learning because a f2f classroom allows for rich, multi-modal interactions and robust community-building.
-This is true to an extent, but only if class sizes are very small
+This is true to an extent, but only if class sizes are very small; large, lecture-based classrooms present significant challenges to building the kind of critical and safe community for engaged interaction.

+##### Tier 2

 [/details]